kuzzleio/kuzzle-vault/README.md

 Kuzzle Vault is a system to **securely share your API keys** and other secrets within your team.

-Secrets are saved in **an encrypted JSON file** that you can version alongside your code.
+Secrets are saved in **an encrypted JSON or YAML file** that you can version alongside your code.

 You only need to **share one encryption key** with your team members.